Encrypt-OS/EncryptOS-ISO/README.md

 # How to build ISO

-You need to use an installed EncryptOS system or any archbased system with EndeavourOS [repository](https://github.com/Encrypt-OS/mirrors) enabled.
+You need to use an installed EncryptOS system or any archbased system with EncryptOS [repository](https://github.com/Encrypt-OS/mirrors) enabled.

 As the installer packages and needed dependencies will get installed from EncryptOS repository.